irtefa/sherlog/README.md

 The machine where we are querying from has a masterlist.txt that contains the ip addresses of all the machines we will query including itself.
 When we want to add a new machine we have to update the masterlist.txt.
 Similarly, when we want to remove a machine from the system we just delete the ip address of the machine from masterlist.txt.

 In order to make sure that our system is fault-tolerant we ignore machines that are down.
 Therefore, as soon as we observe that a machine in our system is down the whole system does not break down.
-In the worst case (where all machines are down), we return results from the machine that is invoking the grep_client.go.
+In the worst case (where all machines are down), we return results from the machine that is invoking the grepClient.go.

 #Average query latency
 We tested our system which contained 4 different machines containing a log file of size 137 MB each.
 This is how the results look like